-This Blueberry Gin Cocktail is like Midnight in the Witch’s Garden made sugar free just in time for Halloween!
-This perfectly spooky drink is made with activated charcoal and blueberries to give this drink a creepy, black and purple hue.
+This Black Gin Cocktail is like Midnight in the Witch’s Garden on Halloween!
+This perfectly spooky drink is made with activated charcoal and blueberries to give this drink a creepy, black, and purple hue.
 Combine with gin, fresh lemon juice, muddled basil leaves, and diet ginger beer for a refreshing botanical drink.
 Enjoy these drinks that look like they came straight from a witch’s garden at midnight this Halloween!

 Halloween is our absolute FAVORITE holiday, hands down!
 We live for the spooky season!
 If you're into it like us, we have plenty of fun and festive recipes that you can make to celebrate.
 This blueberry gin cocktail is a hit with its awesome dark hue.
 Super simple to make, and refreshing, and it certainly sets the spooky mood.

 This drink is similar to our blackberry ginger gin smash, made a touch sweeter, and spookier.
 We want you to feel like you wound up with a cocktail in your hand after stumbling into a witch's garden at midnight. 😉

 This recipe is refined sugar free, since it's made without any simple syrup.
 It's keto friendly, naturally gluten free and vegan.
 With fresh herbs, berries, and a few other simple ingredients, you're going to love how this easy and spooky cocktail comes together with minimal prep time.

 This recipe is also available as a Google Web Story.

 - Basil leaves - Fresh basil to muddle and to garnish the drink.
 You could use fresh mint instead if you prefer.

 - Fresh blueberries - Frozen can also be used as well.